magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Route Navigation](RouteNavigation) - Start navigation from the current position to a given landmark if any route can be calculated.
 * [Route Simulation](RouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated.
 * [Route Simulation with Instructions](RouteSimulationWithInstructions) - Start simulation between 2 given landmarks.
 Displays turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance.
-* [Route Simulation with Sound](RouteSimulationWithSound) - Start simulation between 2 given landmarks if any route can be calculated; use TTS to play navigation instructions.
 * [Route Terrain Profile](RouteTerrainProfile) - Calculate the routes between 2 given landmarks; display some of the route terrain profile details available for a route.
 * [Routing](Routing) - Calculate the routes between 2 given landmarks.
 * [Routing on Map](RoutingOnMap) - Calculate the routes between 2 given landmarks; display and fly to the first resulted route, if exists.